 - Have a leash, treats, and emergency info accessible

-- Get alerted when your dog walker picks up and drops off your dog with indoor and/or outdoor security cameras
+- Get alerted when your dog walker picks up and drops off your dog with security cameras

 Before I wrap this up I want to just give you a few of my top picks according to each country: